menu iconknow your dna logosearch icon

 Summary

 To protect your genetic data, you must always read the privacy policy of the DNA testing company.
-It helps you come up with an informed decision on what happens to your data.
-You may also delete your raw DNA data from a company's database.
+It helps you make an informed decision on what happens to your data.
+You may also choose to delete your raw DNA data from a company’s database.

 Know Your DNA Reviews